lipai-ustc/CosMos/ReadMe.md

 - `AlCu-EAM`: Aluminum-Copper alloy example with EAM potential
 - `Au100-CHGNET`: Gold surface example with CHGNET potential
 - `C60-deepmd`: Carbon-60 example with DeepMD potential
+- `C60-python`: Example using custom calculator.py (demonstrates EMT for testing; replace with appropriate calculator for real calculations)

 Each example contains:
 - `input.json`: Calculation parameters
 - `init.xyz`: Initial atomic structure
 - Potential files (where required)
+- `calculator.py`: Custom calculator definition (for python type only)

 ## Output
 Optimization results will be saved in the `cosmos_output` directory (or custom directory specified in config), containing: